nicktehrany/website/website/content/IN4191 Notes/Lecture11.md

 #### Diffie-Hellman Key Exchange Protocol

-It enables tow entities to establish a symmetric key even though they have never met before, based on the discrete log problem, and works with a finite field version on abelian group $G$ of order $q$, and an elliptic curve version.
+It enables two entities to establish a symmetric key even though they have never met before, based on the discrete log problem, and works with a finite field version on abelian group $G$ of order $q$, and an elliptic curve version.

 ![Diffie-Hellman Key Exchange](/images/IN4191/Diffie-Hellman-Key-Exchange.png)